Qrampalster/qrampalsterDaC.github.io-/index.md

 #internal practice only
-Learning Document as Code in GitHub.
+/n Learning Document as Code in GitHub.
+/n This is the first shot